 - First foods need to be smooth and pureed with no lumps.

 - To prevent iron deficiency, iron-containing nutritious foods are recommended to be the first foods.
-Iron containing foods include iron-fortified cereals, pureed meat and poultry dishes.
-Cooked plain tofu and legumes/beans are also sources of iron.
+Iron containing foods include iron-fortified cereals, pureed meat, poultry, fish, cooked egg and legumes (such as chick peas) and cooked plain tofu are also good sources of iron.

 - Baby rice cereal is a good start as it is nice and smooth and high in iron content.
 You can mix it with breast milk, formula or cool boiled water.